1. Top 3 best VPNs

 You can also leverage your VPN connection to save money while shopping online – all you have to do is move your IP address around to match a location where your desired item is available at a lower price than your own location.

 Finally, for streaming enthusiasts, a mobile VPN app is a convenient way to bypass geo-restrictions on Netflix and other popular streaming apps and enjoy their favorite movies and TV shows from virtually anywhere.

 The best antivirus in 2024

-How to pick an antivirus to secure your device
+How to pick an antivirus to secure your new phone

 How we test antivirus software

 We test each antivirus software first-hand by attempting to access dangerous websites and deliberately downloading malware, including leveraging our experts’ background in IT to create custom-made malware files for stress testing in specific environments.

 Why tailor-made threats, you ask?
 That's because antivirus companies have made their products well-equipped to handle standard test files – such as EICAR.
 Deploying our own malware gives us an accurate picture of the reliability of an antivirus program.

 We then note the antivirus program's ability to recognize and eliminate the threat, alongside the speed with which it's able to do so.
 It’s worth noting that our final analysis is a combination of our in-house test results and results from two independent testing labs: AV-Comparatives in Austria and AV-TEST in Germany.